roeezolantz/upstay-exercise-medium/README.md

 # Reservation Feed

-Welcome to UpStay, this repo contains a boilerplate for your UpStay exercise.
+Welcome to UpStay :dancer:, this repo contains a boilerplate for your UpStay exercise.

 ## Project aim